Sciebo-RDS/Sciebo-RDS/docs/docs/gettingstarted/ocplugin.md

 displayed_sidebar: gettingstartedSidebar
 ---

-# ownCloud
+# Configuring ownCloud

-Currently ownCloud is the only storage provider, we support.
-We wrote a custom ownCloud plugin, which you have to install in your instance.
-The ownCloud marketplace is a good place to go, but if you want to be really up to date you should take a look into our [release page](https://zivgitlab.uni-muenster.de/sciebo-rds/sciebo-rds/-/tags).
-There you can find [multiple tags](https://zivgitlab.uni-muenster.de/sciebo-rds/sciebo-rds/-/releases/v0.1.9), which have an `oc-rds-plugin.tar.gz` file.
-This file should be used in your pipelines.
-Please remember the used tag, because you will need it later.
+To use Sciebo RDS with Owncloud, you will have to install the Sciebo RDS Owncloud plugin.

+##### Dependencies

-Also we have a dependency for the oauth2 plugin in ownCloud.
-(Because of a bug, you need to install the following php-extensions: `php-gmp php-bcmath openssl`.)
+Our plugin depends on the oauth2 plugin for ownCloud, which you can install from the [marketplace](https://marketplace.owncloud.com/apps/oauth2).
+Because of a bug, you also need to install the following php-extensions:

+    php-gmp
+    php-bcmath
+    openssl

+## Installing the Plugin

+You have the choice of either:

+- Installing it via the ownCloud marketplace
+- Installing from source, using our release page.

+### ownCloud Marketplace installation

+Install the [plugin](https://marketplace.owncloud.com/apps/rds) from the marketplace.
+This version will probably not be as up-to-date as the releases provided by our release page.

+### Installing manually from source
+1. Download the latest [tag](https://zivgitlab.uni-muenster.de/sciebo-rds/sciebo-rds/-/tags) from our [release page](https://zivgitlab.uni-muenster.de/sciebo-rds/sciebo-rds/-/releases/).
+You will need the `oc-rds-plugin.tar.gz` file.
+Please remember which version you download, this will become important later on.

+2. Extract the tar ball into your apps folder and enable the app through the ownCloud interface.

+You can read more on how to manually install ownCloud plugins in their [documentation](https://doc.owncloud.com/server/next/admin_manual/installation/apps_management_installation.html#installing-apps-manually).

-# Configuration
+## Configuration

-After you place tthe plugins in your ownCloud instance and enabled it, you have to create an oauth client for `sciebords` (uncheck `allow subdomains`) which uses the domain for the sciebo rds ui as the `redirection url`.
-The given oauthname will be used in the sciebo rds admin section, which can be found left in your admin configuration page.
+1. Create an oauth2 client for `sciebords` (uncheck `allow subdomains`).
+Use your first Sciebo RDS domain as the `redirection url`.
+The given oauthname will be used in the sciebo rds admin section, which can be found on the left hand side of your admin configuration page.

 ![](/docs/oc-plugin-view-admin-oauth.png)

+---
-When you are done, go to the sciebo RDS admin page.
-There enter the domain for sciebo rds ui and the oauthname again.
+2. Next, go to the Sciebo RDS admin page, which can be found on the left hand .
+Enter the domain domain you provided for the oauth2 client, and the oauthname.

 ![](/docs/oc-plugin-view-admin.png)

+---
-Now you will find the sciebo RDS app in the top left app menu inside of your ownCloud instance.
-But there will be an error, because the backend side is missing.
+3. You will now find the Sciebo RDS app in the top left app menu inside your ownCloud instance.
+There will be an error, as the backend is not yet set up.
 This will be done in the next step.